alexandre-normand/photofolio/content/portfolio/lands-end.md

 weight = 20
 +++

 {{% fig class="full" src="https://farm9.staticflickr.com/8379/8673389705_3b8ae521c5_o_d.jpg" title="I love fog.
-If there was such a dessert as strawberries with creamy fog, I think that would be my favorite" %}}
+If there was such a dessert as strawberries with creamy fog, I think that would be my favorite" for-sale="true" %}}